cloud-elements/devportal/docs/guides/elements/resources.md

 2. Write the script needed for your use case.
 See [Custom Hooks](hooks.html) for more information about the functions and libraries available to you.
 3. Save the endpoint.

+## Add Models

+Depending on the endpoint method, you can add request models and response models.
+Request models provide an example of how you should structure the JSON body of a POST, PUT, or PATCH request.
+Response models give you an idea of what the response from the API vendor should look like.

+Request models are required for POST, PUT, or PATCH requests, and the model that you set up should match the Model Name in the **body** parameter.

+To add a request model to a POST, PUT, or PATCH request:

+1. Identify what the request body should look like in the API provider's documentation.
+2. Click **Request Model**.
+3. Enter a name for the model.
+4. Enter the model as a schema object as defined in the [OpenAPI version 2.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject).
+3. When complete, close the model drawer.

+To add a response model:

+1. Identify what the request body should look like in the API provider's documentation.
+2. Click **Response Model**.
+3. Enter a name for the model.
+4. Enter the model as a schema object as defined in the [OpenAPI version 2.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject).
+3. When complete, close the model drawer.

 ### Add Endpoints

 {% include workflow.html displayNames="Info,Description & Configuration,Parameters,Endpoints,Hooks" links="#provide-basic-resource-info,#add-description-and-configure,#add-parameters,#add-hooks#add-endpoints" active="Endpoints"%}